Back to Tutorials

 Step 2: Branch, parallelize, and loop

-Sequencing is the floor.
-The reason to reach for a workflow is everything else in the control-flow toolkit — and it reads almost like a flowchart in code.
+Sequencing is the floor, not the ceiling.
+The reason to reach for a workflow instead of just calling functions in order is everything else in the control-flow toolkit — and each piece maps to a shape you'd recognize from any flowchart.

 createWorkflow({ /* ... */ })